 Ullr is a rotating ruler deity; a chieftain who takes turns.
 He rules over the Æsir whenever Óðin goes wandering, and he ruled the Vanir during the early wars with the Æsir.
 It was said that his oath ring would shrink to sever a limb or finger if you went back on your oath to him!

 It is possible that he is the Saami interpretation of Óðin.
 Like Óðin, Ullr is a leader of the Wild Hunt.
 As such, his holy days include the traditional commencement of the Wild Hunt: the date of the first frost – sometime between October and November in the Northern Hemisphere, marked in modern times with Halloween.

 Signs and Symbols

-Bows (especially yew) and arrows, arrow heads, axes and hatchets, yew trees, and all ever-greens.
+Bows and arrows, arrow heads, axes and hatchets, yew trees, ever-greens.
 Oath rings and torcs.
-Skis (both water and snow) and snowshoes, shields, and rib bones.
+Skis, snowshoes, shields.
 Skates, snowboards and skateboards.
 Winter, snow and ice.
-The Northern Lights.
-Campfires, the great outdoors, and all rugged men.
-Animal pelts, especially wolves.
-Dark green colours, and sometimes red and white as well.
-Venison, and all game meat.
+Northern Lights.
+Camping.
+Animal pelts.
+Dark green colours.
+Venison, and game meat.
 The runes Úr and Eoh.

 Uller, Ull, Ullur, Wulþuz, Wuldor, Ollerus, Holler, Herne, Tapio, Father Wuldor, Jack Frost.